 Fillmore and Sarge have lots of this.
 Despite their clashingpersonalities, the two are almost inseparable.
 The two are almost always next to each other, Sarge is even shown sleeping next to Fillmore in "Unidentified Flying Mater".
 Twice.
 Some of the toy packaging go as far as describing the duo as being "Unable to live without one another."

 Internet Backdraft: Lots regarding the sequel, going from Fan Dumb diehards saying that the film only seems bad in comparison to the rest of Pixar's work (and calling any and all critics of the movie "haters" who are gleeful that Pixar has finally produced a genuinely bad film) to the Pixar Hate Dumb who actually are gleeful that Pixar has finally produced a genuinely bad film (and wasted no time in rubbing it in the noses of said diehards).

 Jerkass Woobie: The Lemons themselves from the sequel.
 They might have done many wrong things, but it is hard not to feel sorry for them when they were made outcasts by the others.

 Moral Event Horizon: Chick Hicks, the film's antagonist, was already bad due to his dirty racing tactics, but at the end when he purposely runs The King off the road — causing his crippling crash — and has no remorse for it, he unsurprisingly loses all his fans.

-A deleted scene in the first movie shows a discarded scene which involved, while getting lost trying to find Mack, Lightening Mcqueen wandering through a car graveyard full of rusty and destroyed cars.
+Nightmare Fuel: A deleted scene in the first movie shows a discarded scene which involved, while getting lost trying to find Mack, Lightning Mcqueen wandering through a car graveyard full of rusty and destroyed cars.
 The scene seems reminiscent of Snow White getting lost running from the wicked Queen and it's not hard to figure out why the scene wasn't in the final product.

 Tough Act to Follow: Even if the second movie was more positively received, it still would have been considered very underwhelming compared to Up and especially Toy Story 3 before it.